Records dating back to 1388 show that there were four daily services at All Hallows’ Church in Northampton,

 Made up of three separate choruses (boy choristers, girl choristers, and adult/teenage choral scholars) the choirs,

-The boys perform choral evensong on Wednesday evening at 6pm, and the girls do likewise on Thursdays.
+The Girls sing Choral Evensong on Mondays and Thursdays at 6pm, and the Boys do likewise on Wednesdays.

-Together with the men of the choir, either the boys or the girls sing at Choral Eucharist at 10:30 each Sunday,
+Together with the Choral Scholars, either the Boys or the Girls sing at Choral Eucharist at 10:30 each Sunday,

 performing a different choral mass setting and anthem every week.
 As the choir of Northampton’s Civic Church,